Minediversion/Javel/README.md

 ## Special Thanks

-This plugin is based on the Gavel for Visual Studio by Plopez.
+This plugin is based on the [Gavel](https://github.com/plopez01/gavel) for Visual Studio plugin by Plopez.
 Plopez was a great source of knowledge and inspiration.

 ## Features